brawer/bern-addresses/doc/plan.md

 **Location on page:** The plaintext files will also include semicolon-sperated bounding boxes, for example `# 292,1297,1011,67;1520,1319,49,34`.
-These indicate which pixel areas (x, y, width, height) of the scanned page image form the entry.
+These indicate which pixel areas (x, y, width, height) are part of the entry.
 From this information, it would be straightforward to generate a cropped image for each entry that highlights the contributing areas.